 To the right, you have the editing studio panels.
 This is where you find the adjustment layers that you use to adjust the look of your image.
 This is also where you will find the palette panel, histograms and the macro panel (if enabled).

 At the bottom of the right side, you will likely find the layers panel along with a channel panel and the history panel.
 If you are used to Photoshop, the Photo persona interface in Affinity Photo should actually be very familiar to you.

 #2: Should I Open An image In The Photo Persona Or In The Develop Persona?

 Opening an image is quite straightforward.
 You can open an image directly from with Affinity Photo by going to File > Open.

 You can also open your image from software like Lightroom or Adobe Bridge.

-One thing to note is that when you open a RAW file you will start up in the Develop persona, which is similar to Adobe Camera Raw if you are familiar that.
+One thing to note is that when you open a RAW file you will start up in the Develop persona, which is similar to Adobe Camera Raw.

 The develop persona is mainly to pre-develop raw files for further editing.
 Just like Adobe Camera Raw is doing for Photoshop.

-I suggest that you only use the Develop persona to make very basic and global corrections like exposure adjustments or lens corrections, before pressing the Develop button which will take you to the Photo persona, which is where you will do most of your editing.
+I suggest that you only use the Develop persona to make very basic and global corrections like exposure adjustments or lens corrections.
+Then press the Develop button which will take you to the Photo persona, which is where you will do most of your editing.

 #3: Crop And Straighten Your Images